iamarkadyt/aacli/DEVOPS.md

 `FF_AWS-AUTH_INSECURE_DISABLE_ENCRYPTION`

 All AWS credentials are stored in the CLI configuration files on disk which is encrypted by default.
-Passphrase can be changed with `aws-auth crypto` command.
+Passphrase can be changed with `aws-auth pwd` command.
 However this command can also used to disable encryption entirely.
-If feature flag above is enabled, a few secret options appear in the `aws-auth crypto` command output that allow to decrypt the configuration files.
+If feature flag above is enabled, a few secret options appear in the `aws-auth pwd` command output that allow to decrypt the configuration files.

 When a configuration file is encrypted, a user is required to provide a passphrase before performing any manipulations to the CLI config or performing a downstream authentication.
 When it's decrypted, passphrase is not asked for any operations.
 But with that your AWS credentials, both temporary and permanent, are stored in plain text on disk in `~/.aws-auth` directory.